Best Road Trip Destinations to Celebrate New Year's Eve

 Dance the night away in Byron Bay at the annual Falls Festival

 What better way to bring in the New Year than in Byron Bay listening to amazing music!
 Byron Bay is an iconic beach town on the East Coast of Australia.
 Summer in Australia can be perfectly spent by the beach throughout the day and listening to amazing music stretching into the night.
 Nature lovers will also feel at home here with the range of national parks, beaches and amazing vibes.
-We recommend spending a week here to enjoy the festival, explore the beaches and most importantly, give yourself time to relax and reset.

 - Falls Festival